-- Demonstrate a high level of standard in patient care - Effectively demonstrate core knowledge and application in their daily practice - Demonstrate analytic and investigatory thinking in clinical situations - Demonstrate a medical knowledge of pathophysiology, patient management, surgical principles, health promotion and disease prevention - Effectively demonstrate interpersonal and communication skills that result in effective information exchange with patients, their families and professional colleagues
+- Demonstrate a high level of standard in patient care - Effectively demonstrate core knowledge and application in their daily practice - Demonstrate analytic and investigatory thinking in clinical situations - Demonstrate a medical knowledge of pathophysiology, patient management, surgical principles, health promotion and disease prevention - Effectively demonstrate interpersonal and communication skills that result in effective information exchange with patients, their families and professional colleagues - Provide age-appropriate assessment, evaluation and treatment plans - Demonstrate a high level of legal and ethical responsibility to a diverse patient populations - Evaluate, assess and improve patient care practices - Demonstrate an awareness and accountability for providing optimal patient care - Effectively demonstrate an awareness of legal and legislative issues involving professional liability, reimbursement and professional behavior - Demonstrate professional communication skills in writing through organizing, thinking critically, and communicating ideas and information in documents and presentations.

-- Provide age-appropriate assessment, evaluation and treatment plans - Demonstrate a high level of legal and ethical responsibility to a diverse patient populations - Evaluate, assess and improve patient care practices - Demonstrate an awareness and accountability for providing optimal patient care - Effectively demonstrate an awareness of legal and legislative issues involving professional liability, reimbursement and professional behavior - Demonstrate professional communication skills in writing through organizing, thinking critically, and communicating ideas and information in documents and presentations.
+- Baccalaureate degree from a regionally accredited institution or equivalent. - General Biology or Zoology with on-campus lab (4 semester hours), Human Anatomy and Physiology including on-campus lab (8 semester hours), Microbiology including oncampus lab (4 semester hours), Genetics (3 semester hours), General Chemistry including on-campus lab (8 semester hours), Biochemistry or Organic Chemistry (3 semester hours), College Math or higher (3 semester hours), English, with minimum of one class of English composition (6 semester hours), Humanities (3 semester hours),

-- Baccalaureate degree from a regionally accredited institution or equivalent. - General Biology or Zoology (4 semester hours), Human Anatomy and Physiology (8 semester hours), Microbiology (4 semester hours), Genetics (3 semester hours), General Chemistry (8 semester hours), Biochemistry or Organic Chemistry (3 semester hours), College Math or higher (3 semester hours), English, with minimum one class of English composition (6 semester hours), Humanities (3 semester hours), Social Sciences (3 semester hours), Behavioral Science (6 semester hours).
+Social Sciences (3 semester hours), Behavioral Science (6 semester hours), Medical Terminology.

-The Master of Science in Physician Assistant is designed to meet the needs of students with regionally accredited baccalaureate degrees and appropriate required prerequisites.
+The Master of Science in Physician Assistant is designed to meet the needs of students with regionally accredited baccalaureate degrees and appropriate required pre-requisites.
 Students will come from a health care background seeking positions as members of a health care team practicing medicine under the supervision of a physician in a variety of settings.